Zalek4/simple-python-web-gui-templates/README.md

 Even still, it's been suprisingly challenging to find a simple, no frills guide on how to use web languages as a frontend for Python-driven desktop apps.
 The best one I've come across is by [Will Tejeda](https://www.youtube.com/watch?v=5HSz9EVEstI&t=465s&ab_channel=WillTejeda) - thanks for your straight forward content Will!

-This repository is for anyone sick of reading Medium articles that only give you 75% of the information you need to understand what's going on with this stuff.
-Hopefully, these templates and guides can help some folks get started.

 The link between a web frontend and a Python backend is suprisingly simple, and you don't need Electron or similar alternatives to do it (but you can totally use those if you want to).

+Hopefully, these templates and guides can help some folks get started more easily than I've been able to.

 ___
 ***I AM NOT A PROFESSIONAL PROGRAMMER, AND MY UNDERSTANDING OF THESE TOOLS ISN'T PERFECT.
 SOME OF THE EXPLAINATIONS IN THIS REPOSITORY MAY BE INACCURATE/SLIGHTLY WRONG.***